jesonlay/mpv/DOCS/man/vo.rst

         will reproduce the source image perfectly if no scaling is performed.
         Note that this option never affects ``cscale``.

-    ``srgb``
-        Convert and color correct the output to sRGB before displaying it on the screen.
-This option enables ``linear-scaling``.

-        This option is equivalent to using ``icc-profile`` with an sRGB ICC profile, but it is implemented without a 3DLUT and does not require LittleCMS 2.
-If both ``srgb`` and ``icc-profile`` are present, the latter takes precedence, as they are somewhat redundant.

-        Note: When playing back BT.2020 content with this option enabled, out of gamut colors will be numerically clipped, which can potentially change the hue and/or luminance.
-If this is not desired, it is recommended to use ``icc-profile`` with an sRGB ICC profile instead, when playing back wide-gamut BT.2020 content.

     ``pbo``
         Enable use of PBOs.
 This is slightly faster, but can sometimes lead to sporadic and temporary image corruption (in theory, because reupload